 The Sharpie markers did better for sure, but still couldn't be classified as performing “well.”

 “Prettiest Signature” Test

-I had expected before the test that I would prefer the fine point markers, but after the “prettiest signature” test, but two out of the three judges had a strong preference for the ultra fine point.
+I had expected before the test that I would prefer the fine point markers, but after the “prettiest signature” test, two out of the three judges had a strong preference for the ultra-fine point.